Birds, Sheep, Rats and other Out of Control Rewards

 Can Susan Garrett control her dog’s responses around their favorite reinforcement without physical punishment?
 Yes.
 Can the rest of you?
 Possibly not.
 Why the difference?
 It has nothing to do with me being better at this than any of you, that is just a limiting belief you may be currently harbouring and until you deal with that nothing will be possible.
 I am no different than anyone.
 I am not holding a store of magic pixie dust, I hold no secret power nor was born with any magical sense of dogs that the rest of you lack.

 The reason I may have success where you don’t comes down to my knowledge of a dog trainer.
-So the first thing you do is get you butt to one of my Advances in Dog Training Workshops.
+So the first thing you do is get you butt to one of my programs.
 That alone will give you the tools to know how to control those seemingly out of control rewards.
 Why am I so confident it can be done?
 First of all there is Bob Bailey.

 When Bob trained dolphins what do you think he used as a primary reinforcement?
 Well, he likely used a number of things, but mostly he used fish.
 The thing the dolphins where fed everyday.
 Now you may cry, you can’t compare dolphin training to dog training because dolphins are worked in an aquarium environment with no distractions, not even another dolphin near by.
 Yes for the most part this is true, but Bob Bailey was a pioneer in open ocean training of dolphins.
 He trained them to do bomb searches for the US Navy.
 Here the dolphins had to swim ahead a mile away from the trainer in open ocean to scout for bombs that may have been planted by the American armed force’s enemy.